 Also, keep in mind the deadline is 30 days from the day they confirm receipt of your letter, which is why you need to send it by certified mail.

-Summary Of Your Rights Under The FCRA
+What Are Your Rights Under The FCRA?

 Under the FCRA, you have rights to a fair dispute within a reasonable timeframe.
 Your rights include:

 - Within 30 days after receiving your dispute, the credit bureau is responsible to resolve your dispute (Some exceptions allow for 45 days, but 30 days is the most common timeframe).